Dellenoam/DiscordMusicBot/README.md

 # Music Bot

-This is a simple music bot written in Python using the Discord.py library and yt_dlp for YouTube downloads.
+This is a simple music bot written in Python using the Pycord library and yt_dlp to search and retrieve audio tracks from YouTube.
+Users can add tracks to the queue, skip the current track, remove track from queue and view the queue.

 ## Getting Started

-### Prerequisites

-- Python 3.x
-- pip (Python package installer)

 ### Installation